-Described as a “mature artist with a profound musical imagination” (Toronto Concert Reviews) and a musician of “stunning panache” (resmusica.fr), Cameron Crozman is being hailed as one of Canada’s leading young cellists.
+Described as a “mature artist with a profound musical imagination,” (Toronto Concert Reviews), Cameron Crozman is being hailed as one of Canada’s leading young cellists.
 Maintaining an active performance schedule in North America and Europe, engagements have taken Cameron to such prestigious venues as the Shanghai Oriental Arts Center, Berliner Philharmonie, Paris Philharmonie, Philadelphia’s Mann Centre, Montreal’s Maison Symphonique, and Canada’s National Arts Centre.
 He has performed concerti with the Quebec Symphony Orchestra, Kitchener-Waterloo Symphony, Hamilton Philharmonic, Orchestre des Lauréats du Conservatoire, and Orchestra London under the direction of conductors such as David Rieland, Edwin Outwater, and Fabien Gabel.
 In 2012, he toured Canada and the United States playing Dvorak Cello Concerto with the National Youth Orchestra of Canada under the direction of Alain Trudel.
+Current season highlights include performances with I Musici de Montréal, London Sinfonia, and Orchestre du Conservatoire de Paris and Bruno Mantovani.

-An avid chamber musician, Cameron is frequently invited to perform with world leading artists and ensembles, including James Ehnes, André Laplante, Huw Watkins, Gérard Caussé, and members of the Ébène, New Zealand, St. Lawrence, and Penderecki String Quartets.
+An avid chamber musician, Cameron is frequently invited to perform with world leading artists and ensembles.
+He has already performed with the likes of James Ehnes, André Laplante, Huw Watkins, Martin Beaver, Gérard Caussé, James Campbell, and members of the Ébène, New Zealand, and Penderecki String Quartets.
 He regularly appears at festivals in Canada and Europe including the Ottawa Chamberfest, Toronto Summer Music Festival, Montreal Chamber Music Festival, Helsinki Musica Nova, Beauvais Cello Festival and Birmingham Frontiers Festival.
+Festival appearances this year include ScotiaFest, Seattle Chamber Music Festival, and Musique et Vin festival at Clos Vougeot in Burgundy.
 His performances have been broadcast on CBC, Radio France, Radio Classique, and Medici.tv.
+He will release his debut CD on the ATMA Classique label this January 2019.

-One of 6 cellists from around the world chosen to take part in the Gautier Capuçon’s 2016-17 Classe d’Excellence at the Louis Vuitton Foundation, Cameron received his Master’s in Cello with highest honours from the Conservatoire de Paris in the class of Michel Strauss and Guillaume Paoletti.
-He is currently pursuing an Artist Diploma in contemporary repertoire and creation at the Conservatory under the guidance of Hae-Sun Kang, as well studies in chamber music in the class of Claire Désert and Ami Flammer.
+Mr. Crozman was one of 6 cellists from around the world chosen to take part in the Gautier Capuçon’s 2016-17 Classe d’Excellence at the Louis Vuitton Foundation.
+He received his 2e Cycle Supérieur Conférant le Grade de Master (Master’s level) in cello with highest honours from the Conservatoire de Paris in the class of Michel Strauss and Guillaume Paoletti.
+Cameron also concurrently complete his master’s level in Chamber music in the class of Claire Désert and Ami Flammer.
+He holds an Artist Diploma in contemporary repertoire and creation.
 He has played in masterclass for world-leading cellists, including Janos Starker, Anner Bylsma, Lawrence Lesser, Tsuyoshi Tsutsumi, Gary Hoffman, Richard Aaron, and Colin Carr.

 Cameron has been selected to participate in various international competitions, and is 2nd prize laureate of both the OSM Standard Life and the Eckhardt-Gramatté Competitions.
 He was the youngest recipient of the Canada Council Michael Measure's Prize and was one of only 12 cellists chosen to compete at Kronberg Academy's 2014 Grand Prix Emanuel Feuermann.

 Cameron is extremely grateful for the support of the Canada Council for the Arts and Sylva Gelber Foundation in his projects.
-He plays on the ca. 1696 “Bonjour” Stradivarius cello and the ca. 1830 “Shaw” Adam cello bow generously on loan from the Canada Council for the Arts Instrument Bank.
+He is currently exploring the cello canon on the 1769 Joannes Guillami cello, on loan from the Canada Council for the Arts Instrument Bank.
+He previously was awarded the use the “Bonjour” Stradivarius cello and “Shaw” Adam cello bow in 2015, also from the Canada Council.

 This biography is updated regularly.
 Please contact Cameron for the most recent version and destroy any previously held material.
 All editing should be approved by Cameron.
 For further information please contact Cameron here.